wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-classic-sql-connect.md

 - [Connect to SQL Server over the internet](#connect-to-sql-server-over-the-internet)
 - [Connect to SQL Server in the same virtual network](#connect-to-sql-server-in-the-same-virtual-network)

+>[AZURE.NOTE] Before you connect with any of these methods, you must follow the [steps in this article to configure connectivity](#steps-for-configuring-sql-server-connectivity-in-an-azure-vm).

-###<a name="connect-to-sql-server-in-the-same-cloud-service"></a> Connect to SQL Server in the same cloud service
+### <a name="connect-to-sql-server-in-the-same-cloud-service"></a> Connect to SQL Server in the same cloud service

 Multiple virtual machines can be created in the same cloud service.
-To understand this virtual machines scenario, see [How to connect virtual machines with a virtual network or cloud service](/documentation/articles/virtual-machines-windows-classic-connect-vms/).
+To understand this virtual machines scenario, see [How to connect virtual machines with a virtual network or cloud service](/documentation/articles/virtual-machines-windows-classic-connect-vms/#connect-vms-in-a-standalone-cloud-service).
+This scenario is when a client on one virtual machine attempts to connect to SQL Server running on another virtual machine in the same cloud service.

 In this scenario, you can connect using the VM **Name** (also shown as **Computer Name** or **hostname** in the portal).
 This is the name you provided for the VM during creation.
 For example, if you named your SQL VM **mysqlvm**, a client VM in the same cloud service could use the following connection string to connect:

 	"Server=mysqlvm;Integrated Security=false;User ID=<login_name>;Password=<your_password>"

-###<a name="connect-to-sql-server-over-the-internet"></a> Connect to SQL Server over the Internet
+### <a name="connect-to-sql-server-over-the-internet"></a> Connect to SQL Server over the Internet

 If you want to connect to your SQL Server database engine from the Internet, you must create a virtual machine endpoint for incoming TCP communication.
 This Azure configuration step, directs incoming TCP port traffic to a TCP port that is accessible to the virtual machine.

 To connect over the internet, you must use the VM's DNS name and the VM endpoint port number (configured later in this article).
-To find the DNS Name, navigate to the Azure Portal, and select **Virtual machines (classic)**.
+To find the DNS Name, navigate to the Azure Portal Preview, and select **Virtual machines (classic)**.
 Then select your virtual machine.
 The **DNS name** is shown in the **Overview** section.

 For example, consider a classic virtual machine named **mysqlvm** with a DNS Name of **mysqlvm7777.chinacloudapp.cn** and a VM endpoint of **57500**.
 Assuming properly configured connectivity, the following connection string could be used to access the virtual machine from anywhere on the internet:

 	"Server=mycloudservice.chinacloudapp.cn,57500;Integrated Security=false;User ID=<login_name>;Password=<your_password>"